microsoft/ImagineCup/6-Successful-Pitch/1.Communicating-Your-Idea/README.md

 What we will cover in this video:

-- What is a picth?
+- What is a pitch?
 - What questions to answer in your pitch

 ## How to Create a Successful Pitch